“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

 The minute I hear the front door slam shut, I make my way to Cait’s room, and I’m sitting on her bed when she enters.

 “Where’ve you been?”
 I sign, not wanting Mom to hear us argue because I have no doubt we’re about to.

 “A friend.
 Why're you so mad?” she turns to hang up her jacket.

 “Tom?”
 I demand, getting up to block her way.

 “Does it matter?” she snaps, elbowing past me.

 “Yes, it matters!”
 I snap right back.

-Cait, her anger almost matching mine now, juts her chin out.
-Her eyes narrow in warning.
+Cait, whose anger almost matches mine now, juts her chin out.
+She narrows her eyes in warning.
 “I’m not a child, Adam; you can’t stop me from seeing him.
 And you were out of line by telling him to stay away from me.“

 The prick!
 I can well imagine how he manipulated that piece of information to ingratiate himself with Cait.
 “He’s a jerk, who treats women like objects!”

 “And you don't?” she demands.
 “The only reason you want me to stay away from Tom is to stop me from finding out what you get up to.”